 Our Form is ready now.
 Let’s proceed to the next step.

-5 Step — Add Form in Elementor
+5 Step— Add Form in Elementor or Gutenberg

-6 Step — Form’s Frontend Testing
+6 Step— Form’s Frontend Testing

 Let’s check how it works on the frontend.
-Fill in all the fields in the Form and hit the Submit button.
+Fill in all the fields in the form and hit the “Submit” button.

-After it is successfully submitted go ahead to your ActiveCampaign dashboard and open the List you’ve chosen for this Form.
+After it is successfully submitted go ahead to your ActiveCampaign dashboard and open the List you’ve chosen for this lorm.
 You will see that new contact with all the data from the Form fields was added to your List.

 That’s pretty much it!
-Now you now how ActiveCampaign Form’s Notification type works.
+Now you know how ActiveCampaign Form’s Notification type works.
 We outlined the basics, however, you are welcomed to proceed to complex field combinations and useful actions set up in the ActiveCampaign dashboard.